 Here are some of the circumstances that can result in felony DUI charges in Alabama.

 Alabama law counts only DUI convictions occurring in the last ten years when calculating penalties.
-For a first, second, or third DUI conviction in ten years, the offense will generally be a misdemeanor.
-However, a fourth DUI conviction within a ten-year period can be charged as a class C felony.
+So, for a DUI to be a felony, the three priors generally must have occurred within the ten-year period preceding the fourth offense.

 While Alabama law normally looks back only ten years for DUI prior convictions, felony DUI convictions are treated differently.
 Once a person is convicted of a 4th offense (felony DUI), all future DUI convictions will be considered class C felonies and penalized as such.